 If you want to skip the “how to start a blog” tutorial and just grab the tools I use to get started with blogging, here are the top tools and resources I recommend.
 You’ll find them again at the end, so feel free to read the entire post first before coming back to these.
 Important: don’t become obsessive over the tools of blogging.
 HOW you write is just as important as WHAT you use to write.
 Remember that.

-Domain Name: FREE Domain with InMotion Hosting
+Domain Name: Register Your Domain with InMotion Hosting

 Hosting Provider: $3.49 InMotion Hosting (50% off)

 If you’re ready to jump into the world of writing & blogging, start reading!

 Choose A Blogging Platform

 If you want to build out your blog or other platform, just use WordPress.
 If you want to know how to start a blog, WordPress is hands down the easiest and simplest way to build a site.
 Don’t over-think things here.
 Yes, there are free alternatives, but WordPress is the best system out there and it’s used by the majority of bloggers for a reason.
 If you’re serious about creating a site or a long-term web presence, WordPress is really the only option worth considering.
 For that reason, the rest of this guide on how to start a blog assumes you’ll use the WordPress framework.

 How To Set Up Your Blog